Last Updated on February 7, 2023 by Matt

 I was wrong.
 I got distracted and didn’t notice the huge pieces of broken glass ahead of me.
 I just heard a loud pop and then the noise of the front rim grinding against the road.

-The warranty doesn’t cover flat tires, so I had to get a spare out of my own pocket.
+The warranty doesn’t cover flat tires, so I had to get a spare out of my pocket.
 Replacing it myself was a bit of a chore, but I also enjoyed getting my hands dirty a little.

 Lights